DataDog/dd-agent-comp-experiments/README.md

 )
 ```

-The Component interface is implemented in another file by an unexported type with a sensible name such as `launcher` or `provider`.
+The Component interface is implemented in another file by an unexported type with a sensible name such as `launcher` or `provider` or `foo`.

 ```go
 package config